emilharutyunyaNN/TodoList/README.md

   uvicorn main:app --reload

 Properties:
-  --linked to a database (with sqlalchemy) of users and their tasks --users need to go through authentication process to be able to edit tasks in their account --tasks include (name, date, time, urgent, complete) attributes --system checks if tasks are expired or not periodically and sends notifications if they are expired
+  --linked to a database (with sqlalchemy) of users and their tasks '\n' --users need to go through authentication process to be able to edit tasks in their account --tasks include (name, date, time, urgent, complete) attributes --system checks if tasks are expired or not periodically and sends notifications if they are expired